 A genuine contractor would be expected to take a financial risk.
-This means putting right defective work in their own time without pay.
+This means putting right defective in their own time without pay.

 Talk to the businesses you work with

-You will need to work out what kind of relationship you have with the businesses that you work with to identify early on whether or not you may come under IR35 tax laws.
+You will need to work out what kind of relationship you have with the businesses that you work with to identify early whether or not you may come under IR35 tax laws.
 By finding out this information early, you will be able to prepare for how your relationship will work with your business partners in the future.